vryy/4C/.gitlab/merge_request_templates/MERGE_REQUEST_TEMPLATE.md

 -->

 <!--
-Check the box "Delete source branch when merge request is accepted." when opening the merge request in order to automatically delete the feature branch from GitLab.com after it has been merged.
+Check the box "Delete source branch when merge request is accepted." when opening the merge request in order to automatically delete the feature branch from LRZ GitLab after it has been merged.
 Note that this will just remove the feature branch from GitLab, but not from your local clone of the repository.
 -->

 ## Description and Context